On the path to climate neutrality

-The Federal Cultural Foundation supports an environmental policy which requires it to continually improve its environmental behaviour.
-On 30 May 2012, the Federal Cultural Foundation was awarded EMAS certification for ecological management.
-Developed by the European Union, it obligates participating organisations to undergo regular environmental audits and take steps to improve environmental sustainability.
-In line with its commitment, the Federal Cultural Foundation has decided to focus on its environmental policy.
-The first step planned for 2020 has been to determine its climate footprint and develop a package of measures to avoid and reduce future carbon emissions.
+The German Federal Cultural Foundation has launched an environmental programme to support its commitment to continually improve its environmental behaviour.
+On 30 May 2012, the Federal Cultural Foundation received the EMAS certificate for ecological management.
+Developed by the European Union, the certification obliges participating institutions to undergo regular environmental management audits and make improvements to their environmental behaviour.
+To underscore its commitment, the Federal Cultural Foundation has recently made environmental policy a new focus.
+As a first step, it conducted an extensive climate assessment in 2020, on the basis of which it developed a package of measures to avoid and reduce future carbon emissions.
 Its goal is to achieve climate neutrality by 2030.